gregorybchris/cadenza/README.md

 # Save chord audio to a file with a different sample rate
 cz chord Cmaj7/A --filepath audio.wav --sample-rate 48000

+# Visualize the mel spectrogram
+cz chord A7b5sus2 --visualize
 ```

 ### Chords command